 Your new content management system (CMS) should have capabilities for your required features, preferably offering optional add-ons for increased functionality in the future.

-Now that you’ve decided which features you need and have a good idea of website designs that you like, it’s time to look at nonprofit web design agencies.
+Now that you’ve decided which features you need and have a good idea of web designs that you like, it’s time to look at nonprofit web design agencies.
 You can check out Double the Donation’s list of top nonprofit website design companies for some ideas (Morweb is among the top listed!).

 Most nonprofit web design agencies have their preferred CMS and some have proprietary platforms that they have created themselves.
 Be sure to request a free demo so you can get to know the technology they use and make sure you will be comfortable using it long-term.
 Morweb offers free trials of our nonprofit CMS to all potential new clients so they can get familiar with the interface and learn more about the features we offer.